discindo/discindo-org/content/post/2023-12-29-100-days-of-python-and-r/index.en.md

 projects: []
 ---

-Today, together with a friend who is looking get into data analytics, I started doing the [100 days of Python](https://replit.com/learn/100-days-of-python) challenge at Replit.
+Today, together with a friend who is looking to get into data analytics, I started doing the [100 days of Python](https://replit.com/learn/100-days-of-python) challenge at Replit.